 In addition to regularly scheduled youth gatherings, special events occur throughout the year.
-Examples include activities in the Champaign-Urbana area, summer camps, mission trips, bike trips, ski trips, lock-ins, and a national conference for teens (FMYC), which is held once every three years.
-Check the church calendar or contact Pastor Jonathan for information on upcoming events.
+Examples include activities in the Champaign-Urbana area, summer camps, mission trips, ski trips, lock-ins, and a national conference for teens (FMYC), which is held once every four years.
+Check the church calendar or contact our office for information on upcoming events.

 We believe learning and spiritual growth should be a lifelong process.
 Don't be defined by your date of birth!

 A wide variety of engaging topics including theology, Christian daily life, and cultural perspectives are offered as part of the program.
 Sessions often include a lesson and group discussion time.
 Check the Event Calendar for current info.